torvalds/linux/Documentation/devicetree/bindings/writing-schema.rst

   The default without any indicators is flowed, plain scalar style where single line breaks and leading whitespace are stripped.
 Paragraphs are delimited by blank lines (i.e. double line break).
-This style cannot contain ": " in it as it will be interpretted as a key.
-Any " #" sequence will be interpretted as a comment.
+This style cannot contain ": " in it as it will be interpreted as a key.
+Any " #" sequence will be interpreted as a comment.
 There's other restrictions on characters as well.
 Most restrictions are on what the first character can be.